 A Charlotte Mason Companion: Personal Reflections on the Gentle Art of Learning by Karen Andreola.
 I have read and re-read this book over the past 15 years since I first discovered it.
 Karen Andreola discovered and used the Charlotte Mason method for years before writing this book explaining the method and how to implement in the homeschool.

 The Original Homeschooling Series by Charlotte Mason (on Kindle) To be honest, I have never red this entire 6-book series.
 I bought it for $1.99 on Kindle and read it from time to time.
 Karen Andrea’s book put’s Mason’s writing in the perspective and language that I can understand but I thought some of you might enjoy the series and for $1.99, I thought it worth listing.

-We dove into this approach to education last year with our 4 youngest kids ages 11 – 4.
-We have loved the community cultivated by Classical Conversations.
-There is a structure with freedom that works really well with my family right now.
+We dove into this approach to education for 5 years.
+Our one non-dyslexic child still participates in a Classical co-op.
+We loved the community cultivated by Classical Conversations.
+There is a structure with freedom that worked really well with my family.
 Read this post for more information on our experience with Classical Conversations and Dyslexia.
 We will be back next year for another year of this fantastic program that teaches kids to think the way that their brains are developed to learn.

 The Core : Teaching Your Child the Foundations of Classical Education by Leigh Bortins: In this book, Bortins gives parents an overview about the Classical Method and the tools and methodology to implement a rigorous, thorough, and broad curriculum based on the classical model.